qdrant/landing_page/qdrant-landing/content/documentation/concepts/storage.md

 You can freely add, delete and query data in the `appendable` segment.
 With `non-appendable` segment can only read and delete data.

-The configuration of the segments in the collection can be different and independent from one another, but at least one `appendable' segment must be present in a collection.
+The configuration of the segments in the collection can be different and independent of one another, but at least one `appendable' segment must be present in a collection.

 ## Vector storage